International-GNSS-Service/SLM/doc/source/index.rst

 .. warning::

-   The SLM has reached beta-maturity but is still undergoing signficant organizational changes.
+   The SLM has reached beta-maturity but is still undergoing significant organizational changes.
    Check back soon for new documentation and updates.
 A version 1.0 stable release is expected in 2026.